 Since our beginning, Saw Mill River Audubon has had a commitment to offer environmental education to children and youth

-You may also want to “Check out an Adventure!” by borrowing one of our Mr. Lunetta Explorer Bags available at ten local libraries.
+“Check out an Adventure!” by borrowing one of our Mr. Lunetta Explorer Bags available at eleven local libraries.
 These are good for children and adults.
 The bags have a wealth of ideas for exploring nature PLUS two pairs of binoculars and other nature study tools.
 Read more here.

-When area schools once again resume inviting guest speakers, we will again offer our popular classroom presentations, tailored for all grade levels: Westchester Birds, Westchester Mammals, Birding 101 and Raptors for Rookies.
+Our experienced educators visit area classrooms to offer hands-on programs about local birds, other wildlife and habitats.
+Our most popular classroom presentations, tailored for all grade levels are: Westchester Birds, Westchester Mammals, Birding 101 and Raptors for Rookies.